Dustin Hoffman says sex harassment claim 'not reflective of who I am'

-LOS ANGELES (Reuters) - Oscar-winning actor Dustin Hoffman responded on Wednesday to an allegation of sexual harassment by a teenage intern on a film set more than 30 years ago.
+LOS ANGELES, Nov 1 (Reuters) - Oscar-winning actor Dustin Hoffman responded on Wednesday to an allegation of sexual harassment by a teenage intern on a film set more than 30 years ago.

 “I have the utmost respect for women and feel terrible that anything I might have done could have put her in an uncomfortable situation.
 I am sorry,” Hoffman said in a statement to the magazine.

-Hoffman, 80, star of “The Graduate” and “Tootsie,” said behaviour described by Anna Graham Hunter in a first person account for The Hollywood Reporter magazine was “not reflective of who I am.”
+Hoffman, 80, star of “The Graduate” and “Tootsie,” said behavior described by Anna Graham Hunter in a first person account for The Hollywood Reporter magazine was “not reflective of who I am.”

-Reuters could not independently confirm Hunter’s allegations.
-Hoffman’s representatives did not respond to requests for further comment and Reuters was unable to reach Hunter.

 Hunter alleged in extracts from her 1985 diary and notes to her sister that Hoffman made vulgar remarks and jokes at her expense while she was working as a 17-year-old production assistant on the set of the 1985 TV film “Death of a Salesman.”